ouyangw/fansite-analytics-challenge/src/README.md

 choose to use the offline algorithm in practice.
-The reason is that the statistics of top 10 most active host is usually computed for a specific time span, such as one day, one week or one month, and we can compare the statistics from different time periods.
+The reason is that the statistics of top 10 most active host is usually computed for a specific time span, such as one day, one week or one month, and we can compare the statistics from different times.
 In such a scenario, we are usually looking at offline data rather than real-time data.
-That being said, if we want more granular statistics within a time span, such as the statistics for every hour in one day's data, the online algorithm will have some edge.
+That being said, if we want more granular statistics within a time span, such as the statistics for each hour in one day's data, the online algorithm will have some edge.

 ## Feature 2